ASSERT-KTH/CodRep/README.md

 * There is a bounded and constant loss even when the prediction is far away
 * Before the bound, the loss is logarithmic
 * A perfect prediction is better, but only a small penalty is given to  almost-perfect ones. (in our context, some code line replacement are indeed insensitive to the exact insertion locations).
-* The loss is symmetric, continuous and differentiable
+* The loss is symmetric, continuous and differentiable (except at 0)

 We note that the `Top k accuracy` does not comply with all those properties.